GSA/fpki-guides/_includes/apple_trust_store_installation.md

 These options work for both **macOS and iOS** devices.

-{% include alert-warning.html content="It is recommended that only **administrators** run these procedures.
+{% include alert-warning.html content="It is recommended that only system or MDM administrators run these procedures.
 You should never email an Apple Configuration Profile to someone outside your agency domain." %}

 1. Use Apple's _Configurator 2_ to distribute your Configuration Profile to government-furnished devices connected via USB.
-2. Email a profile to select agency users.*
+2. Email a profile to select agency users.*****
-3. Share a profile on an agency intranet webpage.*
+3. Share a profile on an agency intranet webpage.*****
+4. [Over-the-air profile delivery and configuration](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/iPhoneOTAConfiguration/Introduction/Introduction.html#//apple_ref/doc/uid/TP40009505){:target="_blank"}.
+5. [Over-the-air using a Mobile Device Management server](https://developer.apple.com/library/archive/documentation/Miscellaneous/Reference/MobileDeviceManagementProtocolRef/6-MDM_Best_Practices/MDM_Best_Practices.html#//apple_ref/doc/uid/TP40017387-CH5-SW2){:target="_blank"}.
+(Third-party applications are available to assist with this process.)
 > ***Note: For iOS only**&nbsp;&mdash;&nbsp;If you download and install COMMON from an email or an intranet website, **you'll need to manually enable SSL trust for COMMON**.
 This isn't needed when you use Configurator, OTA, or an MDM enrollment profile to install COMMON.
 (See [Enable Full Trust for COMMON](#enable-full-trust-for-common).)
-4. [Over-the-air profile delivery and configuration](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/iPhoneOTAConfiguration/Introduction/Introduction.html#//apple_ref/doc/uid/TP40009505){:target="_blank"}.
-5. [Over-the-air using a Mobile Device Management server](https://developer.apple.com/library/archive/documentation/Miscellaneous/Reference/MobileDeviceManagementProtocolRef/6-MDM_Best_Practices/MDM_Best_Practices.html#//apple_ref/doc/uid/TP40017387-CH5-SW2){:target="_blank"}.
-(Third-party applications are available to assist with this process.)

 ##### Install Apple Configuration Profiles